By the SMU Social Media Team

 In the real world, things are subject to constant change, unlike in a school setting—managements change, people change, and directions change.

 Students working with real people and in real situations get to learn how to manage these changes and adapt to them.
 You will hear them complaining about this and that, sometimes even wanting the school to help them solve the problem.
 But ultimately, they also recognise this prepares them for their work in the future.
-Through our end-of-the-term feedback surveys, over 90 per cent of the students who took an SMU-X course last term indicated that the experiential learning approach enhanced their problem-solving, analytical reasoning and communications skills.
+Through our end-of-the-term feedback surveys, over 90 per cent of the students who took a SMU-X course indicated that the experiential learning approach enhanced their problem-solving, analytical reasoning and communications skills.
 These are all key cognitive competencies which employers look for when hiring.

 What benefits do partner organisations and faculty gain through participating in SMU-X?